Palm Beach Neighbors Have Mixed Reaction To President Trump's Move To Mar-a-Lago

 South Florida Family Mourns Loss Of Daughter Who Died After Being Struck By A Car In Gainesville

+Trump will reportedly move into Mar-a-Lago, a property he purchased in 1985 and turned it into a private club.
+For the past four years, it’s been his winter home away from the White House.

+“We have to love our neighbors, but he has to follow the rules,” said Anna Ryjik, who lives in the area.

-Dave Aronberg, State Attorney for Palm Beach County, thinks Trump will fight to stay there.
+Palm Beach County State Attorney Dave Aronberg, a Democrat, thinks Trump will fight to stay there.

 “I think Trump’s defense will be that this is political.
 He may say in court that the town and everyone knew that he was living there and never sought to enforce this agreement until now when they started to disagree with his politics,” he said.

-“Even his supporters on Palm Beach and there are many supporters on the island, but even they don’t want the drama, the commotion that President Trump will bring to the island, because that’s why they moved there.
-They like their privacy.
-They like their quiet and this will disrupt a lot of things on the island,” he said.

-Stapleton said Trump has three other homes on the island he can live in, but she doesn’t believe legal arguments against him living at Mar-a-Lago will stick.

-Trump’s children Don Trump Junior and Ivanka are also reportedly eyeing moves to South Florida.
-Ivanka Trump and her husband, Jared Kushner, are said to have purchased property on Indian Creek Island while Don Jr. and girlfriend Kimberly Guilfoyle have been looking at properties in Jupiter.
+Trump’s children, Donald Trump Jr. and Ivanka Trump, are also reportedly eyeing moves to South Florida.
+Ivanka Trump and her husband, Jared Kushner, are said to have purchased property on Indian Creek Island.
+Donald Trump Jr. and girlfriend Kimberly Guilfoyle have been looking at properties in Jupiter.